Wheatland Center School celebrates student reading achievements with "Elvis"

-Students gave high fives, fist bumps and hugs to Elvis as he visited various classrooms in his first visit to the school during its Read Across America celebration.
+Students gave high fives, fist bumps and hugs to Elvis as he visited various classrooms.

 Read Across America is a celebration of reading, first launched by the National Education Association in 1998.
 The program focuses on motivating students to enjoy reading year-round.